All Products

 Important

-The number and types of primary key columns that you specify must be the same as the actual number and types of primary key columns in the table.
+The number and types of the primary key columns that you set must be the same as those defined for the data table.

 condition